The Technical Layer Your Dashboards Are Missing

 Encryption in Transit and at Rest

-Logged-in, known users whose attributes and properties you can track and filter.
+Logged in users whose attributes and properties can be tracked and filtered.

 Self-Hosted Options